VTY shell¶

 Warning

-VTYSH implements a CLI option -u, --user
+VTYSH implements a CLI option -u, --user that disallows entering the

 characters "en" on the command line, which ideally restricts access to